LarsSchimmelpfennig/LiteratureNetworks/README.md

 **Visualizing the change in topics studied in the Foldamer literature**
 <p align="center"> <img src="triangle_heatmap.gif" width="800" height="800" /> </p>
 Using a Word2Vec model I was able to determine the average similarity of a paper to a set of topics.
-The model was trained with the entire WebOfScience dataset containing papers up to 2021.
+The model was trained with the entire Web of Science dataset containing papers up to 2021.
 The title, headers, subjects, keywords, and abstract for each paper were used for training.